m-voit/concepts-of-programming-languages/study-project/paper.md

 Because the language is weakly typed, types are implicitly cast depending on the used operation.
 Furthermore, the dynamic typing allows for types to change their type at runtime, when their assigned value changes [moz05].

-In the context of functional programming, the dynamic and weakly typing of JavaScript allows for writing easily reusable functions.
+In the context of functional programming, the dynamic and weakly typing of JavaScript allows for writing highly reusable functions.
 This is especially useful for higher order functions and function composition, because there is no need to do frequent type casts or using `any` types.

 ```javascript